meeshkan/hmt/README.md

 ## Development

-Here are some useful tips for building and running Meeshkan from source.
+Here are some useful tips for building and running Mem from source.

-If you run into any issues, please [reach out to our team on Gitter](https://gitter.im/Meeshkan/community).
+If you run into any issues, please [reach out to our team on Gitter](https://gitter.im/Mem/community).

 ### Getting started